 - Hands on research – students complete research capstone mentored by research or clinical faculty

 - Culture of community – a supportive, collaborative environment among both students and faculty

-- Quality of students – Goldwater, Luce and Rhodes Scholars; multiple awards from NASA Space Grant and NSF; more than 100 Mary Gates Scholars; multiple awards in UW business plan competitions
+- Quality of students – Goldwater, Luce and Rhodes Scholars; one Fulbright Student fellowship; one Bonderman Fellow, two College of Engineering Dean’s Medalists; multiple NASA Space Grant and NSF awards; more than 100 Mary Gates Scholars; multiple awards in UW business plan competitions

 - Accredited by ABET

 A strong peer group is a hallmark of UW Bioengineering.

 Our undergraduate program fosters a close community of talented, dedicated students who are passionate about engineering better health and better health care.
 Our junior-level lectures enroll 55-60 students, labs have 15-20 students, and senior elective courses typically enroll between 24-40 students.
 Because of our smaller size and our cohort structure, each year students form a tight-knit, mutually supportive and mutually challenging group.
 Faculty and staff get to know students as individuals.

 Our students enjoy day and night access to our building, teaching labs, computer labs and student den, as well as open collaborative spaces on each floor designed to foster conversation and exchange of ideas.